bruvellu/terebratalia-wnts/wnt.md

 *wntA* appears in the late gastrula as paired ventral domains at the posteriormost portion of the apical lobe (@fig:ligands2 and @fig:s-ligands).
 These anterior ectodermal domains are cleared in the late larva, when *wntA* expression is activated in a pair of anterior mesodermal bands next to the mouth (@fig:ligands2 and @fig:s-ligands).

-## *T. transversa* has an almost complete Frizzled complement
+## Frizzled genes are expressed throughout development of *T. transversa*

 Frizzleds are seven-pass transmembrane proteins with an extracellular cystein-rich domain that act as receptors in Wnt signaling pathways [@Huang2004-di].
 Metazoans have a variety of Frizzled proteins generally divided into five subfamilies: *fz1/2/7*, *fz3/6*, *fz5/8*, *fz9/10*, and *fz4* [@MacDonald2012-ri].
 Our survey in *T. transversa* transcriptome identified a single ortholog for each Frizzled subfamily except for *fz3/6* which is absent (@fig:fzd-tree).

-## Frizzleds are expressed throughout development in unique expression profiles

 Frizzled receptors are almost ubiquitously expressed throughout *T. transversa* development.
 In the unfertilized oocyte *fz1/2/7* and *fz5/8* are highly-expressed (@fig:profiling).